Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Evaluation

 \subsection{Narrowband Signal Detection Performance}

 \paragraph{Setup} Next, we evaluate the performance of wideband detection methods faced with narrowband signals.
-Similarly to \cref{section:detection_wideband}, we consider equally-powered equally-spaced signals, where the bandwidth is set as [500 Hz, 600 Hz], which is close to a single frequency bin.
+In this setting, our prior on the source signals is grossly misspecified since, for each $k$, the Gaussian prior assumes $\vx_{j}$ has a flat spectrum conditional on $\gamma_j$.
+Similarly to \cref{section:detection_wideband}, we consider equally powered equally spaced signals, where the bandwidth is set as [500 Hz, 600 Hz], which is close to a single frequency bin.

 \paragraph{Results} The results are shown in \cref{fig:detection_narrowband}.
 For narrowband signals, information-theoretic methods perform much poorly.
 This is because the complexity penalty penalizes the complexity of modeling all the frequency bins, while the improvement in likelihood comes from only a single bin.
 In contrast, Bayes showed good performance for a wide range of SNR.
 However, unlike the wideband case, it required a higher SNR to transition to correctly detecting the targets.
 Meanwhile, GLRT underperformed compared to Bayes.
 While the performance of GLRT shown here is worse compared to the performance reported in \citep{chung_detection_2007}, this is because, unlike in \citep{chung_detection_2007}, we applied the wideband version of GLRT to a narrowband signal: the bins not containing the target signal reduce the overall power of the test procedure.